 Any proposal to deaccession a work of art will be initiated by the Art Gallery Director.
-A formal written recommendation including a description of the artwork and known history of its acquisition and subsequent care by the Gallery, the reasons for its deaccessioning, and the proposed method of disposal will be submitted to the Manager, Community Services and Director Community and forwarded to Council for approval.
+A formal written recommendation including a description of the artwork and known history of its acquisition and subsequent care by the Gallery, the reasons for its deaccessioning, and the proposed method of disposal will be submitted to the Manager, Community Services and Director Community for approval.